tferracina/ArDCA-Python/writeup.typ

 and symmetric (joint) PLM, which minimizes $cal(L)_"pseudo"$ over all parameters at once.
 Results are typically similar, but optimization in the symmetric variant can be heavier.

 *Pair Scoring* \
-For pair scoring, plmDCA avoids the previously defined Direct Information (DI) as it would introduce a another regularization parameter for the pseudocounts, on top of $lambda_h "and" lambda_J$.
+For pair scoring, plmDCA avoids the previously defined Direct Information (DI) as it would introduce a regularization parameter for the pseudocounts, on top of the existing $lambda_h "and" lambda_J$.
 Instead it considers the Frobenius Norm (FN)
 $
   norm(J_(i j))_2 = sqrt(sum_(k,l=1)^q J_(i j)(k,l)^2).
 $